sigdotcom/acm.mst.edu/docs/beginner/git.rst

 From top to bottom separated by the colors, the file is ``staged`` (yellow), ``modified`` (green), and then ``untracked`` (red).

-This step is very important to ensure that you do not create a new snaphot of any file that you did not intentionally change.
+This step is very important to ensure that you do not create a new snapshot of any file that you did not intentionally change.
 Also, if you made any temporary files such as ``test.py`` or ``test.txt``, this will prevent them from begin committed.